 Car Rental Companies

 There is a wide selection of car rental companies in Mexico, some of them are part of international chains that you may be familiar with, such as Hertz or Thrifty.
 You may feel safer renting from one of these companies, but national car rental companies may offer more competitive rates, and the international companies are usually franchises in Mexico and may not actually offer better service than local agencies.

 If you make your car rental reservation online, print out all the details and present your printed document at the rental company when you go to pick up your car to be sure they honor the original agreement, and don't try to charge you a higher rate.
 Be aware that prices quoted in dollars will be converted to pesos for payment, and most likely not at a favorable rate, so it's best to get your rate quoted in Mexican pesos.

 Documents and Other Requirements

 Drivers are usually required to be at least 25 years of age in order to rent a car in Mexico.
-Your current drivers license from your home country is accepted for driving in Mexico.
+Your current driver's license from your home country is accepted for driving in Mexico (make sure it's still valid before your trip).
 You will need a credit card to make a security deposit on the vehicle.

 Insurance for Rental Cars

-The initial cost for a car rental will likely seem very low.
-The cost of insurance can easily double the cost of the rental, so be sure to add in the insurance in order to find out how much it will really cost you.
+If you're checking prices online, the initial cost for a car rental will likely seem very low.
+The cost of the required insurance can easily double the cost of the rental, so be sure to add in the insurance in order to find out how much it will really cost you.
 You do need to have Mexican insurance because if your vehicle is involved in an accident, according to Mexican law, uninsured drivers may be arrested and held until any damage is paid for.